sphinx-contrib/apidoc/README.rst

 Migration from pbr
 ------------------

-`pbr`_ has historically included a `custom variant <build_sphinx>`_ of the ``build_sphinx`` distutils command.
+`pbr`_ has historically included a custom variant of the `build_sphinx`_ distutils command.
 This provides, among other things, the ability to generate API documentation as part of build process.
 Clearly this is not necessary with this extension.

 There are two implementations of the API documentation feature in *pbr*:
 *autodoc_tree* and *autodoc*.
 To describe the difference, let's explore how one